Across the atolls: Logistics Capacity Assessments in the middle of the Pacific Ocean05 April 2018

 Talk us through the challenges.

 The other obvious challenge was language.
-The further the distance travelled into the outer islands, the less English is spoken and while everyone is very helpful and friendly, without the local language it can be a challenge to communicate what an LCA is, which can ultimately impact the type of information you’re receiving – if the community doesn’t understand why you’re there, you may not get the information you’re looking for.
+The further the distance travelled into the outer islands, the less English is spoken and while everyone is very helpful and friendly, without the local language it can be a challenge to communicate what an LCA is, which can ultimately impact the type of information you’re receiving – if the community doesn’t understand why you’re there, it can become trickier to navigate.

 How do you believe the LCA will help strengthen Kiribati’s preparedness and logistical capacities?